 The updated basin model will look like this:

 5. Combine Hydrographs 4 & 5 to create Hydrograph 6

 At this point we have two hydrographs that outfall into the Main Channel.
 Since we only want a single hydrograph, we must combine (add) them.
 Select hydrographs 4 & 5 as you did in Step 2.

 Then click [Junct] on the Ribbon menu.

 Your final basin model should look like this:

 Hydrograph 6 is the final hydrograph that flows into the Main Channel.

 No matter how large or small, that is all that’s needed to build a simple watershed.
 Working from the most upstream point to the downstream point, simply create runoff hydrographs, add them to together at confluences, route them through channels or detention ponds, split them up (Divert) if needed, until you have reached the downstream point of interest.

 You can re-position any or all of the icons on the canvas to better mimic world conditions by simply dragging them with your mouse.
 You can also re-position groups of icons by holding down the [shift] key while dragging.

-Of course we haven’t added any data to these hydrographs.
+As you have noticed, we haven’t added any data to these hydrographs or computed anything yet.
 That is covered in Part II.
 Adding Data, Computing Results.